Gilead Sciences, Inc. (NASDAQ:GILD) Position Raised by Boston Common Asset Management LLC

 Analysts Set New Price Targets

 A number of brokerages recently weighed in on GILD.
-Cowen lifted their price objective on shares of Gilead Sciences from $80.00 to $90.00 and gave the company an “outperform” rating in a research note on Tuesday, November 8th.
-Truist Financial raised Gilead Sciences from a “hold” rating to a “buy” rating and lifted their target price for the stock from $76.00 to $91.00 in a report on Friday, October 28th.
-TheStreet raised Gilead Sciences from a “c+” rating to a “b-” rating in a report on Monday, August 15th.
-Royal Bank of Canada lifted their target price on Gilead Sciences from $79.00 to $82.00 and gave the stock an “outperform” rating in a report on Friday, October 28th.
-Finally, SVB Leerink lifted their target price on Gilead Sciences from $68.00 to $81.00 and gave the stock a “market perform” rating in a report on Tuesday, November 1st.
+Jefferies Financial Group lifted their price objective on shares of Gilead Sciences from $78.00 to $86.00 and gave the company a “buy” rating in a research note on Friday, October 28th.
+BMO Capital Markets lifted their target price on Gilead Sciences from $63.00 to $72.00 and gave the stock a “market perform” rating in a report on Friday, October 28th.
+Mizuho lifted their target price on Gilead Sciences from $75.00 to $88.00 and gave the stock a “buy” rating in a report on Tuesday, November 8th.
+StockNews.com raised Gilead Sciences from a “buy” rating to a “strong-buy” rating in a report on Monday, October 31st.
+Finally, Morgan Stanley lifted their target price on Gilead Sciences from $67.00 to $68.00 and gave the stock an “equal weight” rating in a report on Friday, October 28th.
 Eight analysts have rated the stock with a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the stock.
 Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $82.70.

 About Gilead Sciences